SPI Frequently Asked Questions

 In addition, financial assistance from SPI is only available to those that take courses for training.
 Those who take courses for credit are not eligible for either the SPI Scholarship or the Winston Fellowship.

 Can I get a Master of Arts in Conflict Transformation by taking courses during SPI?

 Yes, we do provide a limited residency option that allows students to take SPI courses towards their Master of Arts in Conflict Transformation.
 Please note that the limited residency option still requires that students spend at least one Fall or Spring semester on-campus.
 If you are interested in getting a Masters in Conflict Transformation you will need to apply separately for the Center for Justice and Peacemaking Master of Arts in Conflict Transformation.
-For more information see the web at http://emu.edu/cjp/graduate-programs/ or email .
+For more information see the web at https://emu.edu/cjp/grad/ or email email@example.com.